Explained: The Sabarimala case, its background and why a review was sought

 The CJI further observed that exclusion of women of a certain age into the temple is not an essential part of religion.
 It is not integral either, the court said.
 3(b) of the Kerala Temple Entry Act which excludes women between the age of 10 and 50 violates freedom of The Hindu religion to worship.
 The right to worship equally belongs to both men and women, the Bench said while adding that the ban is religious patriarchy.

 Justice Nariman in his judgment said that Ayyappa devotees do not form a denomination, but they are only a part of Hindu worship.
-In his separate but concurring judgment, he said that women of all ages are equal worshipers of Lord Ayyappa and hence gender cannot be a ground to prevent the entry of some into the temple on the ground that they were of a menstruating age.
+In his separate but concurring judgment, he said that women of all ages are equal worshipers of Lord Ayyappa and hence gender cannot be a ground to prevent the entry of some into the temple on the ground that they were of menstruating age.
 He further said that the Sabarimala Temple custom of barring women in the age of 10 and 50 years is not backed by Article 26 of the Indian Constitution.
-Moreover a woman has an equal right to worship, he also added.
+Moreover, a woman has an equal right to worship, he also added.

 Advocate for Ram Lalla hopes Ayodhya Verdict will have bearing on Sabarimala review plea